 - Run a spatula along the edge and stem of the pan.
 Prick the cake with a skewer or toothpick.
 Spoon in half of the hot syrup into the holes, taking care to avoid the edges of the cake.
 Let the cake cool in the pan for 30 minutes.

-- Flip the tube pan onto a serving plate.
+- Flip the tube pan onto a serving plate and remove the cake from the pan.
 Brush the remaining syrup on top.
 Let fully cool.
 Sprinkle with powdered sugar before serving.

 need recipe in numeric not metric form